 2. The History of 3d Street Art

 The history of modern street art painting can be traced to Great Britain.
-Pavement chalk artists were spotted all over the United Kingdom and by 1890 it was estimated that in excess of 500 artists were working as pavement artists in London.
+Pavement chalk artists were spotted all over the United Kingdom and by 1890 it was estimated that over 500 artists were working as pavement artists in London.

 The traditional English word for a street artist is “Screever”.
 The term comes from the writing style, usually called Copperplate, that pavement artists used since the 18th Century.
 The word Screever has been cited as a Shakespearean slang which dates back to the 16th Century.

-The painting or drawings of a screevers were usually created along with a poem or citation or proverb and were reflections on morality or current affiairs.
-Screevers work were often appreciated by all classes of society and appealed to both the working class who couldn’t read with their fine artistry and the moral reflections also caught the eye of the upper classes who could afford to throw a penny into the hat of the struggling artists.
+The paintings or drawings of screevers were usually created along with a poem or citation or proverb and were reflections on morality or current affairs.
+Screevers’ work was often appreciated by all classes of society and appealed to both the working class who couldn’t read with their fine artistry and the moral reflections also caught the eye of the upper classes who could afford to throw a penny into the hat of the struggling artists.

-More recently, in the 1980’s Kurt Wenner introduced 3-D pavement art.
-Wenner was an ex NASA engineer used a combination of his knowledge of mathematics and fine art to create spectacular artwork in a 3d illusion that was then printed onto a canvas or vinyl and installed on the street.
+More recently, in the 1980s Kurt Wenner introduced 3-D pavement art.
+Wenner was an ex-NASA engineer who used a combination of his knowledge of mathematics and fine art to create spectacular artwork in a 3d illusion that was then printed onto a canvas or vinyl and installed on the street.